The Marriage of Lord Ganesh

 Kaizen (Book) by Sarah Harvey

-10 Valuable lessons from the book "Kaizen" by Sarah Harvey
+10 Valuable lessons from the book "Kaizen" by Sarah Harvey:

 "Kaizen" originates from Japanese business philosophy and refers to the practice of continuous improvement.
 It is often applied in the context of productivity, quality improvement, and personal development.